-- Acknowledge sources using proper citation and quotation marks where appropriate - Never copy from another student's work - Inform the teacher if they have worked closely with another student - Ensure that work is not done by tutors, parents, or others - Keep notes and rough drafts in case they are asked to show them - Avoid copying text from the internet and trying to "change the words" to make it different.
-Without citation, this is still copying the understanding and explanations of another person and is therefore academically dishonest.
+- Read and become familiar with CIC's Academic Honesty Policy. - Always follow CIC's adopted style for referencing and citing sources - Behave according to teacher instructions during guizzes and exams - Inform the teacher if they have worked closely with another student - Accept help from others only when appropriate - Ensure that work is not done by tutors, parents, or others - Keep notes and rough drafts in case they are asked to show them - Avoid copying text from the internet and trying to "change the words" to make it different. - Keep track of all assignments and their due dates in an organized manner